 The significant disruption of global financial markets, and specifically, the decline in the overall public equity cannabis markets due to the coronavirus ("COVID-19") pandemic negatively impacted our ability to secure additional capital, which caused liquidity constraints.
-In early 2020, due to the liquidity constraints, we attempted to negotiate temporary relief of our interest obligations with the holders (the "Secured Lenders") of our 13% senior secured convertible debentures (the "Secured Convertible Notes") issued by ICM.
-However, we were unable to reach an agreement and did not make interest payments when due and payable to the Secured Lenders or payments that were due to the holders of our 8% convertible unsecured debentures (the "Unsecured Convertible Debentures" and together with the Secured Convertible Notes, the "Debentures") (the "Unsecured Lenders" and together with the Secured Lenders, the "Lenders").
-We are in default of our obligations pursuant to the Debentures which, as of December 31, 2021, consists of \$97.5 million and \$6.0.0 million in principal amount plus accrued interest thereon of \$30.9 million and \$9.6 million with respect to the Secured Convertible Notes and Unsecured Convertible Debentures, respectively.
+In early 2020, due to the liquidity constraints, we attempted to negotiate temporary relief of our interest obligations with the holders (the "Secured Lenders") of our 13% senior secured convertible debentures (the "Secured Notes") issued by ICM.
+However, we were unable to reach an agreement and did not make interest payments when due and payable to the Secured Lenders or payments that were due to the holders of our 8% convertible unsecured debentures (the "Unsecured Debentures") and together with the Secured Notes, the "Debentures") (the "Unsecured Lenders" and together with the Secured Lenders, the "Lenders").
+As a result, we defaulted on our obligations pursuant to the Secured Notes and the Unsecured Debentures.